R&B Junkie: Live performance

 Jackson performed a medley of "All Nite (Don't Stop)" and "R&B Junkie" at the 2004 BET Awards.
 Following Jackson's Super Bowl XXXVIII halftime show controversy, various performances on TV were aired with a time delay per the U.S. Federal Communications Commission's guidelines, but the awards show was televised without a delay.
-The song was also used during the DJ Intermission on the 2015–2016 Unbreakable World Tour.
 In 2019, Jackson performed the song in concert at her Las Vegas residency Janet Jackson: Metamorphosis, and on the A Special 30th Anniversary Celebration of Rhythm Nation tour.